fredericbonnet/helena/docs/pages/helena-dialect/commands/ensemble.md

 - ✅ variadic arguments

-  Ensemble argument lists are fixed-length; optional or remainder arguments are forbidden.
+  Ensemble argspecs can only contain required positional arguments; all other types of arguments and options are forbidden.

 - ✅ invalid `name`